 You might remember that last year, Manitoba was named by Lonely Planet as one of the top 10 travel destinations in the world.
-We like to think that’s in part because of the incredible dining we have here in Winnipeg; you can get cuisines from all corners of the globe, traditional fare, fusion, locally-sourced food, and great greasy spoon deliciousness all within a few blocks of each other.
-Winnipeg commercial drain cleaning is most commonly done in restaurants, often as a result of inadequately installed grease traps.
+We like to think that’s in part because of the incredible dining we have here in Winnipeg; you can get cuisines from all corners of the globe, traditional fare, fusion, locally-sourced food, and great greasy spoon deliciousness all within a few blocks of each other. commercial drain cleaning in Winnipeg is most commonly done in restaurants, often as a result of inadequately installed grease traps.
 What we want to talk about today is one of the most important devices in the restaurant business – the dishwasher.

 For those reading this blog who aren’t in the restaurant industry – first, let me applaud your curiosity.
 You might be confused – aren’t restaurant dishwashers usually people?
 That’s true, but restaurants actually employ both human and mechanical dishwashers.
 The mechanical dishwashers in restaurants are a heck of a lot different than the ones you find at home – they’re hyper-efficient.
 There are a few different variations you can get with these dishwashers.
 Low-temperature dishwashers work with chemical additives.
 They can be cost-effective, but they aren’t quite as effective at getting rid of lipids, which means things like lipstick stains and grease can be hard to tackle with low-temp variants.